-Our current vision for West Wimbledon Primary School is to provide a caring, inclusive and holistic learning environment that sits at the heart of its community and provides a high level of challenge, stimulation and support.
+Our vision for West Wimbledon Primary School is to provide a caring, inclusive and holistic learning environment that sits at the heart of its community and provides a high level of challenge, stimulation and support.
 We are committed to enabling each child to maximise her/his potential for both academic and personal successes – which we characterise in our motto: Learning and Growing.

 West Wimbledon Primary School aims to be an e-confident school: one that is equipped to prepare children for the changing world around them by firmly embedding information and communication technologies into the curriculum and into our ways of working.

 With the involvement of all stakeholders – children, parents, staff, governors and our community – we strive to be a school of which to be proud; a school that nurtures valuable and responsible global citizens of the future.
 The School intends to revisit this vision during the course of this academic year, to ensure that it captures the essence of the kind of School we are, and the School we intend to be.